 Covid-19 has turned the world as we know it on its head.
 We are facing travel restrictions, quarantines, lockdowns and great uncertainties in our personal and professional lives.
-The construction industry has not been spared.
+Furthermore, the construction industry has not been spared.
 However, as a contractor, you can use this time to strengthen your company.
 We will guide you in taking steps to prepare your business for the post Covid-19 world.

 5 Business Tips for Contractors